HydroReaper666/RCM-Loader/README.md

 ## Usage
 * Launch application
 * Find a cable to connect your device to the Switch.
 For proper operation, this should be a cable that is designed for data transmission, not just for charging.
 It is advisable to use an **A-to-C** cable and an **USB OTG** adapter.
+If you are having trouble with a C-to-C cable, consider getting an OTG adapter. **Your device does not need root** for this to work, however some devices do not support USB OTG.
+If you are not able to get it to work after trying different cables, try another Android device.
+Additionally, Android devices with xHCI controllers(USB 3.0) should work fine, but EHCI(USB 2.0) drivers may not work without a [kernel patch](https://github.com/fail0verflow/shofel2/blob/master/linux-ehci-enable-large-ctl-xfers.patch).

 * In the **"Payloads"** category, click the **"+"** button to select preloaded payload from your device's storage.
-Or simply transfer your payload to the Rekado folder in the device's memory.
+Or simply transfer your payload to the RCM Loader folder in the device's memory.
 Or you can use the default payload (**Hekate**)
 * Enter your Nintendo Switch into **RCM** mode in any convenient way.
 Your Nintendo Switch will power on by itself when plugged in, be sure to hold **VOLUME +**
 * Connect the device to the Switch and allow permission for the **USB** access if necessary.
 Wait until the program prompts you to select what do you want to inject, payload or Lakka.
 If you will select payload, than you will have to choose the one you need.
 If you will choose Lakka, you should simply wait for it to load.
 * Wait for payload to finish loading on your console